ShawnBeasleyOTRS/doc-itsm/content/itsm-change-management/admin/communication-notifications/itsm-change-notifications.rst

 ITSM Change Notification Variables
 ----------------------------------

 Using variables in ticket notifications is possible.
-Variables, known as OTRS tags, are replaced by OTRS when generating the mail. ..
+Variables, known as OTRS tags, are replaced by OTRS when generating the mail.

+ ..
 TODO: MISSING!
-Find a list of available tags stems for signatures at the bottom of both add and edit screens.
+Find a list of available tags stems for notifications at the bottom of both add and edit screens.

 .. seealso::